What is 3G

 What is SOAP

-The Simple Object Access Protocol (SOAP) is an XML- based protocol that allows objects of any type to communicated in a
+The Simple Object Access Protocol (SOAP) is an XML- based protocol that allows

 distributed environment.
 SOAP is used in developing Web Services.